 The bill amends the Public Regulation Commission Act to clarify the roles and responsibilities of the Public Regulation Commission and its supporting agency.
-It establishes key definitions to differentiate between the "agency," which refers to the institution and staff, and the "commission," the three-member regulatory body.
-The bill outlines the composition and duties of the Public Regulation Commission Nominating Committee, which will consist of seven members with specific qualifications and will submit nominee lists to the governor based on geographical diversity.
+It establishes key definitions to differentiate between the "commission," which serves as the regulatory body, and the "agency," which includes the staff and support functions.
+The bill also details the composition and duties of the Public Regulation Commission Nominating Committee, which will consist of seven members with specific qualifications to ensure geographical diversity among nominees.
 Additionally, it introduces continuing education requirements for commissioners, mandates compliance with ethical standards, and outlines prohibited acts to prevent conflicts of interest.

 Statutes affected: